 Understanding Today’s Financial Environment

-Mint Financial Strategies is an independently owned financial consulting firm with over 19 years of experience in helping individuals and business owners plan for and achieve their financial goals and objectives.
+Mint Financial Strategies is an independently owned financial consulting firm with over 19 years of experience in helping individuals and business owners plan for and mange their financial goals and objectives.

-Our independence means you get an unbiased, strategy-focused approach to your financial and investment needs.
+Our independence means you get an objective, strategy-focused approach to your financial and investment needs.

-We offer comprehensive wealth management services to anyone seeking peace of mind over their financial future -- no matter if you’re just beginning to save for your future or you’re seeking retirement soon.
+We offer comprehensive wealth management services to anyone seeking confidence over their financial future -- no matter if you’re just beginning to save for your future or you’re seeking retirement soon.

 Our name says it all: MINT is synonymous with building wealth; it is often used to describe near-perfect or “mint” condition.

 We also use it as an acronym to summarize our promise to you: